Foreword From the Chair of Governors

 Yvonne Briggs Literacy, numeracy and basic skills

 Curriculum: A Day, L Davis, M Moverley, S Larter

 Finance: P Atkin, L Davis, A Willson, S Tharratt, J Cutting

 Health and Safety: A Willson, L Davis, K O'Neill, S Tharratt, S Rix (Co-opted)

 Human Resources: G Ogden, M Moverley, L Davis, P Atkin, S Claybourn, K Burgess (Co-opted)

 Performance Review: G Ogden, S Claybourn, M Moverley, A Day

 Safeguarding and Emotional Health and Well Being: G Ogden, L Davis, R Vickers, S Claybourn, K O'Neill, Y Briggs, D Lidgett (Co-opted)

-Residence: R Vickers, P Atkin, S Claybourn, K O'Neill, L Davis.
+Residence: S Larter, R Vickers, P Atkin, S Claybourn, K O'Neill, L Davis.